iRobotEducation/create3_docs/docs/setup/network-config.md

 You can check to confirm the connection is functional by navigating to `192.168.186.2` in your web browser.
 If all is working properly, the [iRobot® Create® 3 Webserver](https://iroboteducation.github.io/create3_docs/webserver/overview/) will load.

+!!! important
+    This connection type will mean that your Create® 3 is physically attached to your computer, which is not practical for many applications.
+However, this can be a useful tool when troubleshooting.

 ## Virtual Machines
 As noted in the ROS 2 [Galactic](../ubuntu2004) and [Humble](../ubuntu2204) installation instructions, it is possible to install Ubuntu 20.04 or 22.04 in a virtualized container if your machine is natively running another operating system.
 There are three possible ways to communicate over a network between a `virtual machine (VM)` and the Create® 3 using ROS 2.